facebookarchive/fbmentorship/training/exercises/02-Icebreaker.md

 Info to add:

 <pre>
-Hello my name is Sri Harsha.
+Hello my name is Aimee.
 A favorite quote is from Fight Club (aren't they always?):
 Tyler: We are consumers.
 We're the by-products of a lifestyle obsession.
 </pre>